inwx/WHMCS/README.md

 If you only have inwx as a registrar you can simply copy `modules/registrars/inwx/additionaldomainfields.php` to `resources/domains/additionalfields.php`.

-If you have or want to support multiple registrars you have to add the following to `resources/domains/additionalfields.php`:
+If you have to or want to support multiple registrars you have to add the following statement to `resources/domains/additionalfields.php`:
 ```php
 include __DIR__ . "/../../modules/registrars/inwx/additionaldomainfields.php";
 ```